amar-jay/nebula/doc/source/gps_estimation.rst

 7. Output estimated GPS coordinates (latitude, longitude) and optionally estimated horizontal uncertainty derived from altitude and detection pixel uncertainty.

-Notes and Edge cases
+Extra Considerations if Needed
 ~~~~~~~~~~~~~~~~~~~~~

+If you want to improve accuracy or handle edge cases, consider the following:

-- **Distortion:** If distortion is not negligible, **undistort the pixel coordinates** before performing back-projection using the distortion coefficients obtained during calibration.
+- **Distortion:** If distortion is not negligible, undistort the pixel coordinates before performing back-projection using the distortion coefficients obtained during calibration.
 - **Altitude reference:** Ensure that the altitude values used for the **camera origin** and **ground plane** (\(z_g\)) share the same **vertical datum** (e.g., above ellipsoid, above mean sea level, or above ground level).
 Mismatched altitude references can introduce significant bias in the estimated GPS coordinates.
 - **Attitude accuracy:** Even small errors in **pitch** or **roll** can lead to large horizontal errors, especially at higher altitudes.
 Quantify and account for these uncertainties accordingly.
 - **Near-parallel rays:** When the back-projected ray is nearly parallel to the ground (\(r_{e,z} \approx 0\)), the ground intersection becomes numerically unstable.
 In such cases, either **reject the estimate** or use a **Digital Elevation Model (DEM)** or **optical flow-based scale estimation** to improve stability.

 .. admonition:: Recommended Reading
    :class: tip